anypoint-web-components/awc/docs/anypoint-tabs.md

 Anypoint tabs comes with 2 predefined styles:

 - Material - (default) - Material Design styled tabs
-- Compatibility To provide compatibility with Anypoint design
+- Anypoint To enable Anypoint theme

 See [Tabs](https://material.io/components/tabs/) documentation in Material Design documentation for principles and anatomy of tabs.